emg184/EthanBlog/_posts/2020-01-02-scotty-tutorial-part-1.markdown

 ...
 ```

 Now lastly we want to confirm that our potential user has a valid email.
 In order to do this we will use the very robust ```email-validate``` package that we included in our *package.yaml*.
-In this section we will get our first taste of the Type foo needed in order to deal with haskells ByteString, Text, and String Types.
+In this section we will get our first taste of the TypeFoo needed in order to deal with haskells ByteString, Text, and String Types.

 In the `email-validate` package we see the follwing function.